Portuguese Water Dog VS Miniature Schnauzer

 Health and Lifespan

 The Portuguese Water Dog typically lives 11–13 years, while the Miniature Schnauzer has a lifespan of 12–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Progressive Retinal Atrophy for the Portuguese Water Dog and Pancreatitis for the Miniature Schnauzer.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Portuguese Water Dogs typically range from $2000 to $3000, while Miniature Schnauzers cost $1000 to $2500.
-Ongoing monthly costs are approximately $182 for the Portuguese Water Dog and $134 for the Miniature Schnauzer.
+Portuguese Water Dogs typically range from $2000 to $3000, while Miniature Schnauzers cost $1000 to $2500.
+Monthly costs are approximately $146 for the Portuguese Water Dog and $117 for the Miniature Schnauzer, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance

-Grooming needs differ between these breeds, with the Portuguese Water Dog rating 3/5 and the Miniature Schnauzer rating 1/5.
-Shedding levels are 1/5 for the Portuguese Water Dog and 3/5 for the Miniature Schnauzer.
-The Portuguese Water Dog is hypoallergenic, which may be important for allergy sufferers.
+Grooming needs: Portuguese Water Dog 4/5, Miniature Schnauzer 4/5.
+Shedding: 1/5 vs. 2/5.
+The Portuguese Water Dog is hypoallergenic, which may matter for allergy sufferers.
 The Miniature Schnauzer is hypoallergenic.

 Living Situation

-For apartment dwellers, the Portuguese Water Dog rates 1/5 for apartment friendliness while the Miniature Schnauzer scores 4/5.
-Exercise requirements are 5/5 for the Portuguese Water Dog and 4/5 for the Miniature Schnauzer.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Portuguese Water Dog 3/5, Miniature Schnauzer 5/5.
+Exercise requirements: 4/5 vs. 3/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict